Passenger rail franchising in Great Britain: Suspension and abolition

+Labour government (2024–present)

+Following the formation of the Labour government after the July 2024 general election, it was announced that franchises would be gradually phased out as train operating companies are taken into public ownership.
+In November 2024, the Passenger Railway Services (Public Ownership) Act 2024 brought this into effect by amending the Railways Act 1993.

+The first operators to be renationalised were South Western Railway and c2c in 2025.
+The process is expected to be complete in October 2027.

+The new government also confirmed that they would continue with the previous Conservative government's plans to set up Great British Railways, a publicly-owned company that will own and manage most railway infrastructure across Great Britain, taking over from Network Rail.
+GBR will assume responsibility for passenger services as they return to public ownership, gradually reunifying them under one entity and reintegrating them with infrastructure management.

 Competition inquiries

 Whenever there is a possibility through the franchising process for multiple franchises to come into the common ownership of a larger transport group, these can lead to referrals to the competition authorities for investigation (currently the Competition & Markets Authority (CMA)), if it is deemed there is a concern that market dominance might result in a monopoly.
 This can also be triggered when there is an overlap between train and bus services in a particular area or corridor (most bus and coach services in Great Britain having been privatised in the 1980s).

 Many investigations are cancelled without conclusion, simply because the concerning situation does not arise (i.e. a different company wins the bid).
 Investigations are also often closed with no action, after it is found there is little concern (such as in cases where the operator has little-to-no ability to create a monopoly situation in practice, even though they may control large areas of services).
 Where a concern is found to be significant, it is often resolved through the operators agreeing to certain undertakings designed to prevent the monopoly situation occurring, although in some cases investigations will conclude there is no alternative but to block the proposed contract.

 Investigations which resulted in undertakings are as follows: